February 19

 Related Questions

-How many Japanese Americans were affected by Executive Order 9066?
+How many Japanese Americans were interned under Executive Order 9066?

-When did the U.S. government officially acknowledge the injustice?
+When did the U.S. government officially repudiate the internment?

-In 1988, Congress passed and President Reagan signed the Civil Liberties Act, which offered a formal apology and $20,000 in reparations to each surviving internee.
+In 1988, Congress passed and President Reagan signed the Civil Liberties Act, issuing a formal apology and authorizing reparations.

 America 250 Atlas: FDR Signs Order Authorizing Japanese Internment is part of U.S. presidential, constitutional, or national civic history.